streamlit/docs/content/library/advanced-features/custom-classes.md

 When `enumCoercion` is enabled, Streamlit tries to recognize when you are using an element like `st.multiselect` or `st.selectbox` with a set of `Enum` members as options.

-If it detects this, it will then convert the widget's returned values to members of the `Enum` class defined in the latest script run.
+If Streamlit detects this, it will convert the widget's returned values to members of the `Enum` class defined in the latest script run.
 This is something we call automatic `Enum` coercion.

 This behavior is [configurable](/library/advanced-features/configuration) via the `enumCoercion` setting in your Streamlit `config.toml` file.
 It is enabled by default, and may be disabled or set to a stricter set of matching criteria.